avgeek871/cheatsheet/README.md

 This is an HTML/CSS cheatsheet used for practice with Git as well as HTML and CSS.
+It will be reasonably lengthy, should be a decent challenge.